awsdocs/amazon-route53-docs/doc_source/domain-click-email-link.md

 **Delete a domain**
 We cancel the deletion request\.
 To resend the authorization email, see [To resend the authorization email to update the registrant contact or delete a domain](#domain-click-email-link-update-procedure)\.

-**Transfer a domain from Route 53 to another registrar**
+**Geographic TLDs only – Transfer a domain from Route 53 to another registrar**
-The transfer proceeds\.
-Although you don't need to respond to an email from Route 53, you must respond to an email from the new registrar, or the new registrar must cancel the transfer\.
+If you're transferring a domain that has a [geographic TLD](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-geographic), the new registrar cancels the transfer\.
+Authorization isn't required for domains that have a [generic TLD](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-generic), such as \.com, \.net, or \.org\.

 + [Updating Your Email Address](#domain-click-email-link-update-address)